Rolls-Royce to temporarily close factories, cut benefits - FT

-(Reuters) - British aero-engine maker Rolls-Royce Holdings Plc RR.L plans to temporarily close factories, reduce working hours and cut benefits as part of new cost-cutting measures, the Financial Times (on.ft.com/3mqIDHm) reported on Monday.
+(Reuters) - British aero-engine maker Rolls-Royce Holdings Plc plans to temporarily close factories, reduce working hours and cut benefits as part of new cost-cutting measures, the Financial Times reported on Monday.

 The group also faces strike action at one of its oldest plants, at Barnoldswick in Lancashire in the UK, in protest at proposals to shift some production to Singapore, the Financial Times said.